meal-match/frontend/README.md

 ### Branching

-Before making changes, please create a new branch, since you will not be able to push directly to the main branch.
+Before making changes, please create a new branch, since you will not be able to push directly to the `main` branch.
+Your new branch's name should be [kebab-case](https://www.theserverside.com/definition/Kebab-case).

 ```bash
  git pull
  git checkout -b your-new-branch
 ```

-If you do happen to make changes on the main branch, you can easily move those changes to a new branch.
+If you do happen to make changes on the `main` branch, you can easily move those changes to a new branch.

 ```bash
  git stash